• Register Now for a Free Account!

 • Port Expenses – excursions, meals, snacks, shopping / souvenirs

 • Make sure that your bank and credit card companies are aware that you will be going out of the country.
 Many banks and credit card companies now allow you to enter this information online, they will typically ask what days you will be gone, where you will be going over those days and when you are expecting to be back home.
-The last thing you want is to be in foreign country with no access to money because your accounts are flagged for possible fraudulent activity.
+The last thing you want is to be in a foreign country with no access to money because your accounts are flagged for possible fraudulent activity.

 Medical Insurance